atacan/SwiftLogExport/Readme.md

 `LogRecord` is a protocol that represents the log entry that matches your use case.

-Then as usual create a `LogHandler` that uses the `BatchLogProcessor` and bootstrap the `LoggingSystem`.
+Then initialize a `LoggingHandler` with your `BatchLogRecordProcessor`, and use it to initialize a `Logger`.

 ### Examples